 Liverpool stuns Barcelona 4-0 to reach CL final

 LIVERPOOL, England (AP) — Liverpool’s players had their hands on their heads, seemingly unable to comprehend their achievement.
 One of them, James Milner, was in tears.
-When he wasn’t punching the air, Liverpool manager Juergen Klopp stood in front of The Kop and just took it all in.
+When he wasn’t punching the air, Liverpool manager Juergen Klopp stood in front of The Kop in full voice and just took it all in.

-Just when Liverpool fans thought they had seen it all — the so-called “Miracle of Istanbul” in particular, but also those storied comebacks against Saint-Etienne, Olympiakos and Borussia Dortmund down the years — along came another European competition night that just might beat them all.
+Just when Liverpool fans thought they had seen it all — the so-called “Miracle of Istanbul” in particular, but also those storied comebacks at Anfield against Saint-Etienne, Olympiakos and Borussia Dortmund down the years — along came another European night that just might top them all.

-How to explain, then, a remarkable 4-0 triumph that sent Liverpool into a second straight Champions League final with a 4-3 aggregate win?
+How to explain, then, a remarkable 4-0 win that sent Liverpool into a second straight Champions League final, 4-3 on aggregate?

 “We know this club is a mix of atmosphere, emotion, desire and footballing quality,” Klopp said.
 “For me, this club has a big heart and tonight the heart was pounding like crazy.
 You could feel it all over the world.”